Simplicity at its Finest

 Reset Your Senses

 An hour by boat west of Bodø, far out to sea you will find The Arctic Hideaway.
-Twelve unique buildings where the boundaries between human and nature disappear.
+Eleven unique cabins dancing from hilltop to shoreline: your invitation into this precious island landscape.

 Your senses will be reset by the absence of artificial noise, or visual clutter.
 This is a place designed for focus and we believe there is nothing more focused than simplicity.
 Every line has been consciously drawn to connect you with the coastal elements so that you leave closer to your own senses, your own intuition.
 Your contribution is to continue with awareness once you leave.